tahadumanli/Global-Mental-Health-and-Economic-Inequality/README.md

 #### **a) GDP vs Depression**

+- This plot shows a generally negative trend between GDP per capita and depression rates, indicating that wealthier countries tend to have lower levels of depression.
+However, the dispersion of points implies that economic prosperity does not guarantee better mental health outcomes.

 -   Displays a very weak positive trend

 -   Higher wealth does not correspond to lower depression

 #### **b) Gini Index vs Depression**

+-  The scatter plot illustrates the relationship between income inequality (measured by the Gini Index) and depression prevalence across countries.
+While there is a visible upward tendency—suggesting that countries with higher income inequality tend to have higher depression rates—the relationship is not strictly linear.
+The spread of points indicates substantial variability, meaning that income inequality alone does not fully explain depression prevalence.

 -   Both Gini datasets show no strong patterns